Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 -rw-rw-r-- project_r.txt
 ```

-This meant the group still had write access, which was not aligned with least privilege principles.
+This granted unnecessary group write access and was not aligned with least privilege.

 ### Directory Exposure